-Tucked in the Blue Ridge Mountains sits Asheville, a city built by craftspeople, artists, and healers, making it a quirky and culturally rich destination.
+Tucked in the Blue Ridge Mountains in North Carolina sits Asheville, a city built by craftspeople, artists, and healers, making it a quirky and culturally rich destination.
 Asheville has it all, from award-winning craft beer and independent restaurants to a jam-packed music calendar and outdoor adventures.
 Mix in a rich literary history and architectural gems spanning over a century, plus hundreds of working artists, and it’s easy to see why one of Asheville’s nicknames is “The Paris of the South.”
 Here are the city’s 20 must-visit attractions.

 Over one million people visit America’s largest home each year.
 This architectural wonder, a French Renaissance chateau built from 1889–1895, boasts 250 rooms and more than four acres of floor space, and seeing it dressed for the holidays is bucket-list worthy.
 The massive property also operates a winery, several restaurants and inns, immaculately manicured gardens, and a slew of outdoor activities, including biking, paddleboarding, sporting clays, and horseback riding.

 For a quick way to learn about Asheville’s history and get acquainted with the city, just follow this 1.4-mile (0.4-kilometer) sculptural urban trail.
 Grab a map at Pack Square Park’s Visitor Pavilion, and then begin your self-guided walking tour at Plaque #1, also in the park.
 The trail honors the people and communities that helped shape Asheville and also serves as a perfect guide for exploring its walkable downtown.